gkolluri/slate/source/kulfy-io/index.html.md

 # Introduction

-Welcome to the [Kulfy](https://kulfyapp.com/) API!
-You can use our API to access Kulfy API endpoints, which can get information on various GIFs from different languages in our database.
+Welcome to the [Kulfy IO](https://beta.kulfy.io/) API!
+You can use our API to access Kulfy Keboard API endpoints, which can get information on Keyboard configuration and service APIs.

 # Authentication